the-gigi/delinkcious/svc/user_service/README.md

-# Social Graph Service
+# User Service

-The social graph microservice.
+The user microservice.
 It uses a multi-stage [Dockerfile](Dockerfile) to generate a lean and mean image from SCRATCH that just includes the Go binary.
 The system has a CI/CD pipeline, but you also

 ## Build Docker image

 ```
-$ docker build . -t g1g1/delinkcious-social-graph:${VERSION}
+$ docker build . -t g1g1/delinkcious-user-manager:${VERSION}
 ```

 ## Push to Registry